doronkatz/zzrjt-practice-project-emb-ai/README.md

 If you encounter import errors, ensure you're running scripts from the project root directory and that the parent directory is in your Python path.

 ### Watson API Connection Issues
-The application will automatically use the mock analyzer if Watson service is unavailable.
-Check your API credentials and network connectivity if you need the Watson service.
+If you encounter connection errors, check your API credentials and network connectivity.
+Ensure the WATSON_API_KEY environment variable is properly set.

 ## 📄 License